koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 React Konva is a custom renderer for Canvas.
 This makes it possible to draw canvas graphics declaratively.
-React Konva provides primitive components like Stage, Layer, Text and so on.
 -->

 # ReactKonva